-As the old saying goes, your home truly is your castle, but construction defects can take away from your enjoyment of your home.
+As the old saying goes, your home truly is your castle, but Construction Defect can take away from your enjoyment of your home.
 In some cases, a destruction defect can even make your home a hazardous place to be.
 Weak or compromised foundations, faults in structural walls, black mold and other problems can make your home—arguably your largest and most important investment and largest purchase—go from an American dream to a nightmare quickly.
-Construction defects also serve to lower your home’s value.
-Construction defects may be covered under warranty, but this is not always the case, and even when it is, it sometimes takes attorney intervention to enforce the terms of your home’s warranty.
+Construction Defect also serve to lower your home’s value.
+Construction Defect may be covered under warranty, but this is not always the case, and even when it is, it sometimes takes attorney intervention to enforce the terms of your home’s warranty.
 Russell and Hill can help.
-Our attorneys have a history of helping homeowners recoup losses when construction defects rear their ugly heads.
+Our attorneys have a history of helping homeowners recoup losses when Construction Defect rear their ugly heads.

 A construction defect is essentially a physical condition of your property that causes a decline in its value or potentially endangers the health or safety or your family or other occupants.
 It can result from flaws in the design of the home, the materials used in the home, or even in the home’s workmanship.
 Defects are not the result of wear-and-tear or normal aging and use of the home.
 Some examples include:

 Perhaps the most crucial factor in your successful defect claim is time.
 Warranties provided on new home constructions have limited durations under which they are in force; in order to win your case, your claim must fall within the allotted time period.
 Even if you don’t have a warranty, you can still take the responsible party to civil court when you discover a construction defect.
 You have an implied warranty that the home you paid for will be habitable.